 Through a workers’ compensation claim, injured employees can seek restitution for all past and future medical expenses related to their injury, including the costs of surgical procedures, inpatient and outpatient care, medications, physical therapy, and medical equipment.
 They can also seek compensation for two-thirds of their missed wages, if their injury leaves them disabled for longer than seven calendar days.

 Partial or total disability payments are available either until a worker has recovered enough to go back to his or her original job (or other employment with equivalent), or indefinitely if an accident results in permanent disability.
 If a victim is able to work but at lower wages, such as light-duty or part-time jobs, wage loss benefits may cover a portion of the loss arising from the deficit.
-However, workers’ comp claims do not account for non-economic losses such as pain and suffering.
+However, workers’ comp claims do not account for non-economic losses stemming from a catastrophic injury, such as pain and suffering.

 Understanding Third Party Work Injury Claims

 Third-party work injuries occur when a person or entity working for another company caused your injury due to their reckless or negligent behavior.
 Under Pennsylvania law, you often cannot sue your employer or a co-worker for negligence if you are hurt on the job, but that protection does not apply to negligent third parties, who may be held accountable for their actions through the civil court system.